scottyab/rootbeer/README.md

 *[Disclaimer and limitations]*
 Sometimes the detection method of RootbeerFresh may not work correctly.
-When RootbeerFresh is not sure if the device is routed, it displays a '*' next to the route detection message.
+When RootbeerFresh is not sure if the device is rooted, it displays a '*' next to the rooted detection message.

 [Library]
 RootbeerFresh comes with a library.